How to Identify Class Loader Synchronization Performance Bottlenecks in AIX, Linux and Windows

 the "owner" thread to complete.
 Once the owner thread completes, it

-will release the lock on "com /ibm /ws/ clas sloa der/ Comp ound Clas sLoa der" and
+will release the lock on "com

 To identify the offending code, the next step is to